MischaU8/yumyum/exercises/modeling-exercise-26_zOv2u0fjvcY.md

 Uploaded: 2023-06-09

-yum yum Floyd here with a quick look at basic asset creation and plasticity let's build this simple Aero asset start by creating a rectangle curve then create a line through the center that we
+yum yum Floyd here with a quick look at basic asset creation in Plasticity let's build this simple Aero asset start by creating a rectangle curve then create a line through the center that we